Discussion 8: Linked Lists

 return string + str(self.first) + '>'

-Facilitator: Pick a way for your group to draw diagrams.
+Drawing time: Pick a way for your group to draw diagrams.
 Paper, a whiteboard, or a tablet, are all fine.
-If you don't have anything like that, ask the other group in the room if they have extra paper.
+If you don't have anything like that, ask another group in the room if they have extra paper.

 Q1: Strange Loop